 With a revised format this year, the Plains Rally organised by the Knutsford & District Motor Club returned to the forests of Mid Wales for Round 4 of the 2019 Jordon Road Surfacing BTRDA Rally Championships.

-Opting to give the Dyfi Forest Complex a rest this year, the forestry allocation for the event featured five gravel stages totaling some 42 competitive stage miles.
-With double use stages in Dyfnant & Aberhirnant and a single stage in Llangower to round the day of with for the crews to contend with.
+Opting to give the Dyfi Forest Complex a rest this year, the forestry allocation for the event featured five gravel stages totalling some 42 competitive stage miles.
+With double use stages in Dyfnant & Aberhirnant and a single stage in Llangower to round the day off with for the crews to contend with.

 After dominating the first three rounds, current Jordan Road Surfacing BTRDA Gold Star Rally Championship leaders Euan Thorburn & Paul Beaton would once again continue on that trend on the Plains; leading a field of 119 Competitors away from the Shropshire market town of Oswestry.

 Setting the pace from the off in their Ford Focus WRC, Thorburn & Beaton opened up the day by winning the opening 10km stage through Dyfnant Forest beating Stephen Petch in the newer Ford Fiesta WRC machine by just 14 seconds.

 Petch has had a torrid season so far, retiring from the season openers, The Cambrian early on with a Diff problem, then ending up in a ditch at Round 2 The Malcolm Wilson.
 It wasn’t until Round 3 The Rally Nuts Stages that he actually got past the second stage of an event and eventually scored some points by finishing 3rd.

 So the Plains was a chance to follow up his previous BTRDA outing with another result and so he set about chasing down that Scotsman, Thorburn who by now, at the midpoint in the season appears to be running away with it.